JRCSTU/CO2MPAS-TA/doc/glossary.rst

         Indicate the engine speed in warm conditions during idling, expressed in revolutions per minute [rpm].

     ``engine_idle_fuel_consumption``
         Provide the fuel consumption of the vehicle in warm conditions during idling.
-        The idling fuel consumption of the vehicle, expressed in grams of fuel per second [gFuel/sec] should be measured when velocity of the engine is 0, the start-stop system is disengaged, and the battery state of charge is at balance conditions.
-For |co2mpas| purposes, the engine idle fuel consumption can be measured as follows: after a WLTP pysical test, when the engine is warm, leave the car to idle and make a constant measure of fuel consumption for 2 minutes.
+The idling fuel consumption of the vehicle,      expressed in grams of fuel per second [gFuel/sec] should be measured when:
+        * velocity of the vehicle is 0
+        * the start-stop system is disengaged
+        * the battery state of charge is at balance conditions.
-        Disregard the first minute (in which the FC can be affected by the electric system), then calculate idle fuel consumption as the average fuel consumption of the vehicle during the subsequent 1 minute.
+         For CO2MPAS purposes, the engine idle fuel consumption can be measured as follows: Just after a WLTP physical test, when the engine is still warm, leave the car to idle for 3 minutes so that it stabilizes.
+Then make a constant measurement of fuel consumption for 2 minutes.
+Disregard the first minute, then calculate idle fuel consumption as the average fuel consumption of the vehicle during the subsequent 1 minute.

     ``final_drive_ratio``
         Provide the ratio to be multiplied with all `gear_box_ratios`.
 If the car has two different final drive ratios,